chamoli2k2/Simple-Calender/readme.md

 - **ACCESS_TOKEN_SECRET**: Secret key for generating access tokens
 - **REFRESH_TOKEN_SECRET**: Secret key for generating refresh tokens
 - **PORT**: Port on which the server will run
 ---

-## API Documentation

-The API documentation is available and describes all endpoints, request methods, and parameters in detail.
-To view the API documentation:

-1. Start the server by running `npm start` in the root directory.
-2. Navigate to `http://localhost:5000/api-docs` (or the deployed URL).

----

 ## Tech Stack